LCC-CIT/CS297-CourseMaterials/LectureNotes/CS297-LN-W01-D2-AgileProjectMgmt.md

 - Members should be full-time in the "real world".
 - Teams are self-organizing&mdash;Ideally.
 No titles, but occasionally a possibility (like lead developer).

+### Other Stakeholders

+- Management
+- End-users
+- Investors

 ## Scrum Meetings